ericrogler/Green-Book/Z004a_Management_Scaling_Growth.md

 I'll discuss more on this below, but the general lesson is as the number of people you're responsible for increases, the policies and procedures in place need to scale to accommodate.

+### **A Quick Aside**

+I'm not going into depth on matrices, or a week vs strong matrix in management.
+That's too high level for this book.

+At best, we're going to assume 1 manager oversees X number of direct reports and make a nice and simple tree diagram across multiple levels.

+I'm also not going into many edge cases, such as the manager with multiple managers *and* individual contributors under them as direct reports.

 ### **Business Breakpoint 0: The Start**
-Fun fact, I did project management as a paid role before teaching.
+Fun fact, I did project management before teaching.
 Additionally, me and my engineering class back in college also made a business as our senior project in undergraduate study.

 *I think I'm OK talking about this.*